-Frank Robinson’s career started on a high note in 1956 when he tied Wally Berger’s record for most home runs hit by a rookie, helping him win the National League Rookie of the Year with the Cincinnati Reds.
-At the end of the 1965 season, the Reds traded Robinson to the Orioles in one of the more lopsided trades in baseball history.
+Frank Robinson’s career started on a high note in 1956 when he tied Wally Berger’s record for the most home runs hit by a rookie.
+This helped him win the National League Rookie of the Year with the Cincinnati Reds.
+At the end of the 1965 season, the Reds traded Robinson to the Orioles in one of the more lopsided deals in baseball history.
 Robinson’s career would last another decade with stops in Baltimore, in Los Angeles playing for both the Dodgers and Angels, and in Cleveland.
 Frank Robinson’s playing career ended in 1976.

-Top 10 Warren Spahn Baseball Cards
+Top 10 Frank Robinson Baseball Cards

-Click on the images or listings to shop for cards on eBay or to check current prices.
+Click on the listings below to shop for cards on eBay or to check current prices.

 There are numerous Topps sets which feature League Leader cards.
 These combo cards can be cool for player collectors to track down, especially when the cards feature multiple players enshrined in Cooperstown.
 In the case of this 1962 Topps classic, the card features three Hall of Fame sluggers who led the National League in home runs during the 1961 season.
 Robinson was also featured on a similar card in the 1963 set along with Stan Musial, Hank Aaron, Tommy Davis, and Bill White.